Diet and food production for enslaved Africans

 From the 17th century onwards, it became customary for plantation owners to give enslaved Africans Sundays off, even though many were not Christian.
-Slaves used some of this free time to cultivate garden plots close to their houses, as well as in nearby 'provision grounds'.
+Enslaved Africans used some of this free time to cultivate garden plots close to their houses, as well as in nearby 'provision grounds'.

-By the early 18th century slaves trading in their own produce dominated the market on Nevis.
+By the early 18th century enslaved Africans trading in their own produce dominated the market on Nevis.
 In William Smith's day, the market in Charlestown was held from sunrise to 9am on Sunday mornings where "the Negroes bring Fowls, Indian Corn, Yams, Garden-stuff of all sorts, etc".